 If the certificate referenced by the "x5u" field contains a JWTClaimConstraints extension, then the verification service shall verify that the constraints are satisfied as specified in [RFC 8226].
 If the RCD verification service does not support JWTClaimConstraints, then it should fail verification with response code 437 ‘Unsupported credential’.
 Note, this verification failure case should not cause the call to fail.

-If the “rcdi” claim is included, then the RCD verification service must verify it as specified in [draft-ietf-stir-passport-rcd].
+If the “rcdi” claim is included, then the RCD verification service shall verify it as specified in [draft-ietf-stir-passport-rcd].

 Conveying Rich Call Data to the Called Endpoint